*and by “A Better Childhood,” too.

 By Richard Wexler, NCCPR Executive Director

 On the contrary, when monitors issued a report on Michigan child welfare that CR itself called “devastating” they did not own up to their own failure.
 They did not acknowledge the fact that, given the awful consent decree they negotiated in their Michigan McLawsuit this was inevitable.
 Instead, they cited the terrible report about Michigan as a reason to people should send them donations!
+And even as the public policy side of CR calls for repealing ASFA, the Michigan lawsuit Complaint called for bolstering enforcement of ASFA.

 And, of course, A Better Childhoold, never even changed their rhetoric.